mikerain/openshift-ex280/cluster-administration/projects.md

 ### get list of projects

-oc get projects   ## display all project name along with display name and status oc projects   ## display all project names and mark current project with star*.
+oc get projects   ## display all project name along with display name and status.

+oc projects   ## display all project names and mark current project with star*.

 ### get current project name